 - Price – this is the price you charge for your product or service.
 It’s either the one time price paid, or the price per month of the subscription, or some freemium model, or whatever.

-If you know these four things, you can calculate whether you have a reproducible business model using paid advertising.
+If you know these five things, you can calculate whether you have a reproducible business model using paid advertising.
 You can do the calculation either forwards or backwards.
 Let’s imagine that you want to sell a widget.

 - Forward calculation.
 You do some tests using Facebook ads, and you find that you can make a sale with an average CAC of $18.
 Your Full COGS is $25 per sale.
 There is no LTV beyond the single sale.
 You want to make $5 profit.
 Therefore your price needs to be $48.

 - Backward calculation.
 You do some tests and you find that your optimal price is $50.
 That is, when you price it at $30, you sell X widgets; when you price it at $50, you sell Y widgets; when you sell it at $70. you sell Z widgets; and Y * $50 yields the highest return.
 Since COGS + profit is $30, you have $20 available to spend on ads.

 In both cases, you can see that the CAC and the price interact with one another.
 You may have to push the price up above the optimal point if your CAC does not fit inside the optimal price.